 How is Aluminium Versatile?

-Aluminium is highly malleable, allowing it to be formed into a wide variety of shapes and sizes.
+Aluminium is highly malleable, forming it into various shapes and sizes.
 This versatility makes it a preferred material for everything from beverage cans to complex aerospace components.

 Advantages: